cesarenaldi/iniettore/migrating.md

 ### Before

-In iniettore pre-v4 there was this concept if **temporary dependencies** (or transient dependencies).
+In Iniettore pre-v4 there was this concept of **temporary dependencies** (or transient dependencies).
 See below a refresher.

 ```javascript